The 5 Things Men 40+ Want in Life (and How to Get Them)

 • Starting a landscaping, gardening or property development business

-• Writing a book or picking up the guitar
+• Picking up the guitar

 • Doing up and selling cars